Model-independent search for neutrino sources with the ANTARES neutrino telescope: Introduction

 Since the recent discovery of a diffuse high-energy astrophysical neutrino flux by the IceCube Collaboration \cite{Aartsen:2013bka,Aartsen:2013jdh,Aartsen:2014muf}, neutrino astronomy has established itself as a new discipline.
 Due to the statistical limitations implied by a new observational tool that has just overcome its initial detection threshold, the spectral and spatial properties of the discovered flux are still not well constrained.

 The high-energy starting event (HESE) analysis \cite{Aartsen:2013jdh}, which is most sensitive to the Southern sky but has a poor spatial resolution, measures a best-fit diffuse signal of $dN_{\nu}/dE \propto E^{\Gamma}$ with $\Gamma = -2.5$ \cite{Aartsen:2015knd}.
-The flux observed from the Northern Sky with a higher energy threshold of about 200\,TeV in the muon channel exhibits a harder spectral index of about $\Gamma = -2.0$ \cite{Aartsen:2015rwa}.
+The flux observed from the Northern Sky with a higher energy threshold of about 200\,TeV in the muon channel exhibits a harder spectral index of about $\Gamma=-2.13\pm0.13$ \cite{Aartsen:2015rwaUpdate2016}.

 A first analysis has shown that the spatial distribution of HESE events is consistent with an isotropic distribution \cite{Aartsen:2014gkd}.

-However, there is some evidence for an excess at low galactic latitudes \cite{Neronov:2015osa}.
-This finding is supported by the consistency of gamma-ray and neutrino spectra in the HESE sky region \cite{Neronov:2014uma,Neronov:2013lza}, although ANTARES is already constraining this scenario \cite{Adrian-Martinez:2016fei}.
-The origin of the various contributions remains open, but a galactic contribution with a softer spectrum and an extragalactic contribution with a harder spectrum seem to be favoured \cite{Neronov:2016bnp}.
+While there seems to be some evidence for an excess at low galactic latitudes \cite{Neronov:2015osa}, favouring a galactic contribution with a softer spectrum and an extragalactic contribution with a harder spectrum \cite{Neronov:2016bnp}, the origin of the various contributions remains open.

 Several analyses with the goal to reveal the origin of the astrophysical neutrinos have been performed.
-Time-integrated searches for point-like and extended bright sources by ANTARES \cite{Adrian-Martinez:2014wzf}, IceCube \cite{Aartsen:2014cva} and a joint search \cite{Adrian-Martinez:2015ver} exclude the possibility that the flux can be generated by a small number of bright sources.
+Time-integrated searches for point-like and extended bright sources by ANTARES \cite{Adrian-Martinez:2014wzf}, IceCube \cite{Aartsen:2014cvaUpdate2017} as well as a joint search \cite{Adrian-Martinez:2015ver} exclude the possibility that the flux can be generated by a small number of bright sources.
 A first search employing a two-point correlation function with data from the ANTARES neutrino telescope \cite{Adrian-Martinez:2014hmp} has neither found significant deviations from isotropy in the full-sky neutrino distribution nor shown evidence for correlations with catalogues of various astrophysical objects.
 Likewise a two-point correlation and multipole analysis of IceCube skymaps confirmed that the assumption of a small number of bright sources is excluded \cite{Aartsen:2014ivk}.
 Therefore, a distribution of many faint point-like or unexpected extended sources constitutes a promising hypothesis at this stage.